 In Ghost Lover, the themes are similar — obsession, grief, trauma, and desire.
 Readers are introduced to Joan the prop master, Grace the estate manager, and Ari the influencer, along with many others.

 The opening story, Ghost Lover, tells the tale of Ari.
 It's set against the luscious strip of the Malibu coast, where the protagonist lives in one of the well-known stilted beachfront facing homes.
 A self-made millionaire battling disordered eating, trauma, and obsession, she's a character that's hard to swallow, and one I will not forget.

-Readers will move from this story to the next, from one haunting scene to another, and yet the last will still very much be on your conscience, woven into your memory.
+We move from this story to the next, from one haunting scene to another.

 Perhaps the most memorable story from the book was Grace Magorian, about an Irish woman living in America.
 Joining a match making service, Grace becomes obsessed with a man who goes by DigLitt.
 He's searching for the best woman in the world.
 I had this image in my mind of just who Grace was, her red hair floating above her naked body as she swam in the pool at the Hoppas' estate.
 The story left me questioning, where is Grace?
 Is she ok?